webmas1/Asibuy/README.md

 # Asibuy CRM

-A CRM system built as a study project.
+A CRM system built within the curriculum.

 ## Built With